 - A detailed description of course work completed in each subject area that includes the subject title, course description, texts or program used, and primary teacher as well as writing samples, reading lists, major projects and assignments, exceptional learning experiences, and additional standardized test scores such as the Iowa Basic Skills that can be used to evaluate RHSC compliance.
 Each subject should be representative of one Carnegie Unit (or academic year) of study.
 The Admissions Committee will review the portfolio for RHSC compliance, and at its sole discretion can recommend that an applicant has met some, all or none of the RHSC requirements.

-- Applicants who do not satisfy these requirements may still be admitted, but will be required to enroll in the appropriate courses (outlined above under the general “RHSC Requirements”) to satisfy the RHSC deficiencies.
+- Applicants who do not satisfy these requirements may still be admitted, but will be required to enroll in the appropriate courses (outlined in 22.214.171.124 Freshman Requirements under Addressing RHSC Deficiencies.

 Home School Portfolio Review Procedures

 The committee will review the student portfolio with the primary goal of determining the applicant’s potential for success at the college level.
 If the committee is not satisfied with the material submitted in the portfolio, it will seek additional information from the applicant as a condition for admission.
 If the committee’s request is not satisfied, the applicant will be denied admission.
 Information regarding how applicants can satisfy the portfolio requirement and guidance in preparing their portfolio is contained on the GGC website.
-View the Home School/Non-Accredited High School College Preparatory Credit Evaluation form.

 General Educational Development (GED)